Home Alone: Plot

-On Christmas Eve, Harry and Marv finally realize that only Kevin is in the McCallister home, and Kevin overhears them discussing plans to break into the house that night.
-He starts to miss his family and asks the local Santa Claus impersonator if he could bring them back for Christmas.
-Kevin attends a church choir performance, eventually re-encountering Marley, who proves the rumors about himself to be false.
-Marley points out his granddaughter in the choir and mentions he has never met her since she is the daughter of his estranged son.
-Kevin suggests he try to reconcile with his son.
+On Christmas Eve, Kate ends up in Scranton, Pennsylvania, where all flights to Chicago are fully booked.
+She ends up riding with a polka band who are driving to Milwaukee and whose leader, Gus Polinski, offered to let her ride with them to Chicago after overhearing her desperation to get home.
+Meanwhile, Harry and Marv finally realize that Kevin is home alone, and Kevin overhears them discussing plans to break into his house.
+Kevin starts to miss his family and asks the local Santa Claus impersonator if he could bring them back for Christmas.
+He goes to a church and watches a choir perform, then meets Old Man Marley, who dispels the rumors about him.
+He points out his granddaughter in the choir, whom he is unable to spend Christmas with, as he and his son are estranged; Kevin suggests that he should reconcile with his son.

-Kevin returns home and rigs the house with handmade booby traps.
+Kevin returns home and rigs the house with booby traps to take on the burglars.
 Harry and Marv break in, spring the traps, and suffer various injuries.
-Kevin calls the police and lures the duo into a neighboring house that they had previously broken into.
-Harry and Marv ambush Kevin and prepare to get their revenge, but Marley intervenes and knocks them out with his snow shovel.
-The police arrive and arrest Harry and Marv, having identified all the houses that they broke into due to Marv's habit of flooding them by leaving sinks running after plugging up the drains.
+While the duo pursues Kevin around the house, he calls the police and flees, then lures Harry and Marv into a neighboring home which they previously broke into.
+They catch him and prepare to get their revenge, but Marley, who is next door checking on his son's house, intervenes and knocks them unconscious with his snow shovel.
+The police arrive and arrest Harry and Marv, having identified all the houses that they broke into due to Marv's destructive characteristic of flooding them.